karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ```C
 CONSTANT_NUMBER :: 12
 ```
-Note here that we use `::`, you've already seen `::` before, when we made the main procedure: `main :: proc() {}`.
-The `::` means that we are declaring something that can be reasoned about at compile-time.
-In this case the thing to the right of the `::` is just a value, in that case we just say that `CONSTANT_NUMBER` is a constant.
+Note that we use `::` to declare constants.
 You can assign a constant to a variable like this:
 ```C
 CONSTANT_NUMBER :: 12
 number := CONSTANT_NUMBER